-Researchers come face-to-face with huge great white shark
+Researchers come face to face with huge great white shark

 State Sen. Mike Gabbard sponsored the shark protection legislation last session and plans to reintroduce it this year.
 The bill died in the House when it wasn’t heard by the House Judiciary Committee.

-The Hawaii Department of Land and Natural Resources said Wednesday that the decomposing whale carcass had drifted to about eight miles (13 kilometers) south of Pearl Harbor after being towed 15 miles (24 kilometers) offshore days earlier.
+The Hawaii Department of Land and Natural Resources said the decomposing whale carcass had drifted to about eight miles (13 kilometers) south of Pearl Harbor after being towed 15 miles (24 kilometers) offshore days earlier.

 Officials said there have been reports that people are climbing onto the carcass to take its teeth as souvenirs, which may be a violation of state and federal laws.